pudly/schmopera-hugo/content/articles/i-think-it-takes-a-brave-artist-to-do-something-like-an-opera-pub.md

 ---
-title: "I think it takes a brave artist to do something like an Opera Pub."
+title: "&quot;I think it takes a brave artist to do something like an Opera Pub.&quot;"
 ---

 ## For you, how does an AtG Opera Pub compare to the average concert gig?